 Pet rats, also known as fancy rats, fare a bit better without exposure to these risk factors.
 But even a rat living in a home with a human owner may not live longer than two years.

 When you adopt a pet rat, it’s important to have a realistic idea about its lifespan.
 Of course, you want your pet to live as long as possible.
-And with proper care, you can extend your rat’s lifespan a bit.
-You shouldn’t expect more than two years with your pet rat, or just slightly more.
+And with proper care, you can extend your pet rat life expectancy

-Why do rats only live two years?
+How Long do rats live – Why do rats only live two years?

-- Genetics: A rat’s genetic makeup can predispose it to illness, poor immune system, or other health-related issues that shorten its lifespan.
+Genetics can lay a major part in determining how long rats live.
+A rat’s genetic makeup can predispose it to illness, poor immune system, or other health-related issues that shorten its lifespan.

-- Activity level: Rats with an active habitat are more likely to stay active, which will keep them fit longer.
+Pet rats with an active habitat are more likely to stay active, which will keep them fit longer.

 Can You Extend Your Pet Rat’s Lifespan?